chocolade1972/Android-Blinking-Flashlight/README.md

 - Turn the flashlight on the phone on/off and make it blinking on specific speed.

 ## Usage
-Download and add the project to the Android Studio or run the exe file in the demo folder.
+Download and add the project to the Android Studio.

 ## Project Status